 The test will reach the registered 800

 El Portocolom International Triathlon This 12 on April celebrates its eighteenth edition and after having been awarded as the best triathlon of the Balearic Islands for two consecutive years by the athletes themselves.
 The numbers will be exhausted before the weekend (800 places) and there will be, as every year, a large group of local and international professionals fighting for victory in both formats (111 and 55.5).
-As a preview, on Saturday morning the TriKids is celebrated, a duathlon for minors in which a total of 200 children participate.
+As prior, on Saturday morning the TriKids is celebrated, a duathlon for minors in which a total of 200 children participate.

 There will be special prizes for the fastest riders in the Sant Salvador cycling segment, one of the great attractions of the event, and a special IFC - Heliocare prize for the winners of the 111 and 55.5 category, as well as stays in the apartments Bendinat and Hotel Cala Marçal.

-In addition to the professional triathletes and the large group of amateurs, many familiar faces of other sports enjoy taking part in the Portocolom Triathlon, such as the former professional cyclist Marcel Wust, the Spanish rider Pedro de la Rosa, or the former Austrian driver also from Formula 1 Alex Wurz.
+In addition to the professional triathletes and the large group of amateurs, many familiar faces from other sports enjoy taking part in the Portocolom Triathlon, such as the former professional cyclist Marcel Wust, the Spanish rider Pedro de la Rosa, or the former Austrian driver also from Formula 1 Alex Wurz.

 The two tests on 111 and 55.5 km will take the triathletes the next 11 in April to the same routes as in the past editions.
 Those registered to the 111 will have to give two laps to the cycling circuit while those of the 55.5 will only give one, climbing only once the 494 meters of Sant Salvador.
-Swimming will be again in the crystal clear waters of Club Nautic de Portocolom, while the final foot race of 5 or 10 km will have the goal in the heart of this Mediterranean town.
+Swimming will be again in the crystal clear waters of Club Nautic de Portocolom, while the final walking race of 5 or 10 km will have the goal in the urban heart of this Mediterranean town.

-More information www.triathlonportocolom.com
+More info www.triathlonportocolom.com